wlsf82/protractor-and-webrtc/README.md

 ## Lesson 2 - Page Object and new tests

+In this lesson you will learn:

+- How to create Page Object for helping on code maintainability and readability
+  - How to expose application elements
+  - How to expose Page Object methods
+- How to update already existing tests to use Page Objects
+- And how to create new test cases (high and low level) using Page Objects

+### Page Objects brief introduction

 Before creating the new tests we will create a Page Object file to store some specific elements from the main page of the application under test.

 Page Objects help on writing cleaner tests by encapsulating information about the elements on the application page.
 A Page Object can be reused across multiple tests, and if the template of your application changes, you only need to update the Page Object.

+Page objects are also helpful for encapsulating methods that may be used in the tests, mainly when more than one step is necessary, which helps on avoiding code duplication.

 ### Page Object creation